-Note that while the company's balance sheet looks exactly as it did initially, there is really a huge difference-the footnote that discloses that the company has guaranteed the ESOP's debt, hence that it has an off-balance-sheet liability of \$50 million.
+Note that although the company's balance sheet looks exactly as it did initially, there is actually a huge difference-the company has guaranteed the ESOP's debt and hence it has an off-balance sheet liability of \$50 million.
 Moreover, because the ESOP has no equity, the guarantee is very real indeed.
-Finally, note that operating assets have not been increased at all, but the total debt outstanding supported by those assets has increased by \$50 million.30
+Finally, observe that operating assets have not been increased at all, but the total debt outstanding supported by those assets has increased by \$50 million.29

-If this were the whole story, there would be no reason to have an ESOP.
-However, G&A has promised to make payments to the ESOP in sufficient amounts to enable the ESOP to pay interest and principal charges on the debt so as to amortize the debt over 15 years.
-Thus, after 15 years the debt will be paid off, and the ESOP's equity holders, who are the employees, will have equity with a book value of \$50 million and a market value that could be much higher if G&A's stock increases, as it should over time.
+If this were the whole story, then there would be no reason to have an ESOP.
+However, G&A has promised to make payments to the ESOP in sufficient amounts to enable the ESOP to pay interest and principal charges on the debt, amortizing it over 15 years.
+Thus, after 15 years, the debt will be paid off and the ESOP's equity holders (the employees) will have equity with a book value of \$50 million and a market value that could be much higher if G&A's stock increases, as it should over time.
 Then, as employees retire, the ESOP will distribute a pro rata amount of the G&A stock to each employee, who can then use it as a part of his or her retirement plan.

 An ESOP is clearly beneficial for employees, but why would a company want to establish one?
-There are five primary reasons:
+There are five primary reasons.